 Experience the most memorable cultural highlights of Northern Thailand on this nine-day adventure beginning in Chiang Mai.
 From a guided tour of golden Doi Suthep temple and a nighttime stroll at the market in Chiang Mai, to a bike tour of Sukhothai Historical Park, this tour (with its loads of free time built in) is the perfect introduction to a stunning part of the world.

-Local Living: Village Homestay, Lampang.
+Your Local Living Moment: Village Homestay, Lampang.
 Mae Sa visit (Chiang Rai).
 Opium Museum visit.
 Bicycle tour (half-day, Sukhothai).
 All transport to/from included activities and between all destinations.

 Experience the 13th-century ruins of Sukhothai Historical Park from the seat of a bike, uncover the mysteries of Chiang Rai and the Golden Triangle, get inspired with a local cooking class, live like a local at a community homestay.